HuynhTanDuy/Hotel_Manage_Website/readme.md

 ## Conclusion
 I’m very appreciate about your caring.
 Hope you will enjoy and satify about my website.
 If you have any question, feel free to leave a message at tanduyht@gmail.com.

+## Update
+I updated sql file in database/hotelmanage.sql if you need to create database.